siddhi-io/siddhi/docs/documentation/siddhi-5.x/architecture-5.x.md

 will be in stored in the tables.

-The aggregations results are calculated by [IncrementalAttributeAggregator](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/selector/attribute/aggregator/incremental/IncrementalAttributeAggregator.java)s and stored in such as way that allows proper data composition upon retrial, for example `avg()` is stored as `sum` and `count`.
+The aggregations results are calculated by [IncrementalAttributeAggregator](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/selector/attribute/aggregator/incremental/IncrementalAttributeAggregator.java)s and stored in such a way that allows proper data composition upon retrial, for example, `avg()` is stored as `sum` and `count`.
-This allows data composition across various granularity time durations when retrieving, for example results for `avg()` composed by returning sum of `sum`s divided by the sum of `count`s.
+This allows data composition across various granularity time durations when retrieving, for example, results for `avg()` composed by returning sum of `sum`s divided by the sum of `count`s.
 Aggregation can also work in a distributed manner and across system restarts.
 This is done by storing node specific IDs and granularity time duration information in the tables.
 To make sure tables do not go out of memory [IncrementalDataPurging](https://github.com/siddhi-io/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/aggregation/IncrementalDataPurging.java) is used to purge old data.

-When aggregation is queried through join or store query for a given time granularity it reads the data from the in-memory `BaseIncrementalValueStore` and from the tables, computes the composite results as described, and presents the results.
+When aggregation is queried through join or store query for a given time granularity it reads the data from the in-memory `BaseIncrementalValueStore` and from the tables computes the composite results as described, and presents the results.

 ## Siddhi Event Formats